More Than Training, My View

 The value of y is then said to be under negative feedback control.
-Such negative feedback systems are common in the control of animal behavior.
+Such negative feedback systems are standard in the management of animal behavior.

 I have an empirical approach to movement and motivation in animal training to be published in 2020.
-Bellow, I’ll give you a general idea of what I’ve been working (and still working) in the last 11 years about it.
+Bellow, I’ll give you a general idea of what I’ve been working on (and still working on) for the last 11 years.

-My observations and practical analysis suggest that this system if correctly applied to the individual, creates a natural balance in communication during the training in order to receive the desired behaviors, and to prevent the undesirable behaviors provided by the factors that can be influenced at the moment; It increases the attention of the human to all present stimuli, increasing the probability of avoiding/preventing them; and it can be implemented together with other learning techniques (e.g social/asocial observational learning).
+My observations and practical analysis suggest that this system, if correctly applied to the individual, creates a natural balance in communication during the training to receive the desired behaviors and prevent the undesirable behaviors provided by the factors that can be influenced at the moment; It increases the attention of the human to all present stimuli, increasing the probability of avoiding/preventing them; and it can be implemented together with other learning techniques (e.g., social/asocial observational learning).

 Some factors that influence the M&M system

-I have a view that we should not “training” just because yes.
-So, I always use these three questions before spending the time and energy of myself and the other species.
+I believe we should not “train” just because, yes.
+So, I always use these three questions before spending time and energy on myself and the other species.